-Approach for Approach for Short Description Indica adaptation tracking Measures of adaptation readiness Political leadership Institutional organisation Stakeholder involvement Climate change information Appropriate use of decision making techniques Consideration of barriers to adaptation Technology development and diffusion Adaptation research Process-based approaches Approach oriented to the need to conduct evaluation in the short-run.
+Approach for Short Description Indicators or criteria for evaluation adaptation tracking Measures of adaptation readiness Evaluating "readiness" means assessing the strength and existence of governance structures and processes that determine the presumed ability (i.e., readiness) of government agencies to build support for action and effectively develop, implement, and monitor adaptation interventions.
+Political leadership Institutional organisation Stakeholder involvement Climate change information Appropriate use of decision making techniques Consideration of barriers to adaptation Funding for adaptation Technology development and diffusion Adaptation research Process-based approaches Approach oriented to the need to conduct evaluation in the short-run.
 Focus on the process through which interventions are developed and implemented in pursuance of a desired outcome or objective.
 Applicability at a global scale is challenged by data and time requirements.
 Need for general indicators capturing key process components to assess current status of adaptations globally from which future progress could be tracked.
 Effectiveness Efficiency Equity Legitimacy Flexibility Acceptability Mainstreaming Sustainability Analysing policies and programmatic approaches When outcomes of CCAP are difficult to measure (e.g. time lag between actions and results) a baseline can be defined out of current adaptation action, its adequacy can be assessed through adaptation reporting that is treated as a proxy for adaptation actions and compared to adaptation commitments and needs (types of action, scale, vulnerabilities responded to, stakeholder involvement, etc.).
 Descriptive and inferential statistics can be used to monitor, evaluate, and compare trends.
 Individual ac tions/responses undertaken Stimulus motivating the response Who or what adapts Adaptation activities Adaptation outcomes Level of action Constraints to adaptation Facilitators of adaptation Examining measures of changing vulnerability Indirect or proxy measures of vulnerability reduction (diverse indices exist mainly for the national and global level) can also be used to infer successful adaptation, if used to determine a baseline to be used to evaluate and monitor adaptation success by comparison.
 Indices should not represent general socioeconomic development trends, where disentangling the role played by adaptation is problematic.
 Monitoring of aggregate vulnerability indices in relation to adaptation Actions.
 Focusing on indicators capturing the determinants of vulnerability (incl. access to education, poverty, health, and inequality).
 Examining specific components of sensitivity and adaptive capacity (e.g. identifying regional shifts in land use in high-risk locations).